Dauvit/AHDA-sample-text/workbook.md

 As well as `nltk.FreqDist()` for the *frequency distribution*, there is `nltk.ConditionalFreqDist()`, which compares word frequency distributions across corpora.
-Very useful for stylistic analysis.
+Very useful as a way into understanding the content and sentiment of a text, and a necessary step in stylistic analysis.

 - `part5_03.py` conditional frequency words
 - `part5_03_with_function.py` conditional frequency words

 In effectively one line of Python, so much is calculated for you…
+…and from this can plot(), tabulate(), etc because these functions are built in.

 nltk has many corpora available.
 Run nltk.download() from a Python shell